You have just inherited your parents' house. Since this is in direct line, you have not paid taxes.

 What to remember?

-If it has been less than two years since the house was bought by your parents, it is better to wait a little.
+If it has been less than five years since the house was bought by your parents, it is better to wait.

 Always keep the documents related to the investment in a property, this is valuable both to reduce the capital gain and to be able to give a history to future buyers and justify the sale value of the property.